severalnines/docs/user-guide/sidebar.rst

 To create a custom role, see `Access Control`_.

-.. _User Management - Access Control:
+.. _Sidebar - User Management - Access Control:

 Access Control
 ++++++++++++++